8-9mm Moss Agate Bracelets media thumbnails

 How to recognize genuine moss agate

 Genuine moss agate shows inclusions with irregular dendritic morphology — the branches have variations in thickness and direction that cannot be reproduced with uniform dyeing.
 The base is translucent (allows light to pass through when held up to the light), which distinguishes moss agate from opaque dyed stone.
-The most frequent imitations are green jasper (opaque) or chalcedony dyed with uniform green dye (without dendritic structure).
-The hardness of 6.5–7 Mohs rules out plastic or resin as an imitation.

-Are the green inclusions real plants or moss?
+Are the green inclusions plants or real moss?

 No — the inclusions are mineral structures (hydrated iron and manganese oxides) that mimic plant morphology through the process of mineral diffusion.
 There is no organic matter inside the beads.
 The similarity to moss or algae is purely visual, a product of the fractal geometry of dendritic mineral growth.